signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md

 **Annotation Values:**
 - `"true"`: Inject the `Instrumentation` resource from the namespace.
-- `"my-instrumentation"`: Use the `Instrumentation` CR instance in the current namespace.
+- `"my-instrumentation"`: Use the `Instrumentation` custom resource (CR) instance in the current namespace.
 - `"my-other-namespace/my-instrumentation"`: Use the `Instrumentation` CR instance from another namespace.
 - `"false"`: Do not inject.